jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 institutions of such government, in spite of the fact that the resulting assemblies rarely carry out any meaningful mandate.
 (After all, if the government is superfluous, why spend time being creative when you draw your consititution?
-Just copy one that's popular and go about ignoring it.)
+Just copy a popular one and go about ignoring it.)

 In fact, these unusual points are not flaws, but important features.
 A